 Dave was selected out of high school in the 4th round of the 2003 MLB draft by the Minnesota Twins, with his last MLB assignment in 2009 with Double-A Toronto Blue Jays.
-Following dave accepted a full athletic football scholarship at Boston College at age 25.
+Following his minor league career.
+Dave accepted a full athletic football scholarship at Boston College at age 25.
 He set BC Freshman passing records with 2,049 yards and 15 touchdowns.
 In 2013, was awarded a Bachelor of Arts Degree from the Lynch School of Education at Boston College where he majored in Human Development with a Minor in Communications.

 JK Whited is the 1st instructor to be certified in Baseball Rebellion’s Hitting System.
 JK has done over 9,000 lessons in his career and has worked at Baseball Rebellion since 2011.
 Since beginning writing articles for Baseball Rebellion in 2013, Jk Whited has worked with thousands of clients from all over the world, in person and through Online Lessons as well.
 JK Whited works alongside Chas Pippitt, Tyler Zupcic, and Eric Tyler every day, to create the most current baseball and softball hitting techniques and drills to improve hitters at any age.
-Alongside Gabe Dimock, JK also is the c0leader of the Baseball Rebellion Catcher Program and instruction.
+Alongside Eric Tyler, JK also is the c0leader of the Baseball Rebellion Catcher Program and instruction.

 Eric Tyler comes to Baseball Rebellion from East Carolina University, where he spent the past year as the Volunteer Assistant Coach.
 Eric led the outfielder and assisted daily with the hitters.
 Tyler, a 4-year starter for the ECU Pirates (2014-2017), played 5 different positions throughout his time at ECU including third base his final two years.
 Eric was a part of teams that won the 2015 AAC Conference Tournament championship, as well as the 2016 Charlottesville Regional championship.
 The 2016 regional championship team also accounted for the schools first ever win in a Super Regional beating Texas Tech 8-6.
 Eric was named a team co-captain prior to his senior year as well as being awarded First-Team All-American Conference honors.
 Tyler graduated from East Carolina in 2017 with a bachelor’s degree in Recreation and Parks Management with a minor in Business Administration.
 Eric is a native of Landis, NC.